-My senior year in El Dorado High School I was a starter on the basketball squad, and I have many wonderful remembrances of that year.
-I have written about some of them on this blog.
-(Wildcat Basketball, Dec.
-2015).
-Although I was 6′ 2″ in height, I was very skinny and was not heavy enough, nor could I jump hjgh enough to be a particularly good rebounder.
+I spent many hours practicing basketball during the junior high and senior high years, until by my senior year at El Dorado High School I was a starter on the Wildcat squad.
+I have many wonderful remembrances of that year and have written about some of them in the story Wildcat Basketball.
+Although I was 6′ 2″ in height I was not heavy enough or strong enough to be a very good rebounder.
 I played mostly on the perimeter as a shooting guard and seldom “mixed it up” underneath the basket.
 As a perimeter shooter I didn’t get many personal fouls and never fouled out of a game during the two years I was on the varsity squad.
-On one occasion, however, I did get a technical foul, which is more serious than a regular foul.
+On one occasion I did get a technical foul which is more serious than a regular foul.
 Two technical fouls and you are tossed out of the game.
 There are various reasons for being assessed a technical foul, but the one I received was for making a smart aleck remark to the referee.
-He had called a regular foul on me which I didn’t think I deserved, and I said something like, “That was a bad call– I didn’t even touch the guy and you missed it!”
+He had called a regular foul on me which I didn’t think I deserved, and I said something like, “That was a terrible call– I didn’t even touch the guy and you missed it!”
 The referee held his hands to signal a technical foul on me which gave the opposing player 2 extra free throws.
-My coach, Pel Austin was not at all pleased with me but left me in the game after a good scolding on the sidelines.
+My coach Pel Austin was not at all pleased with me but left me in the game after a good scolding on the sidelines.

 I remembered the incident well and the referee who was a regular high school referee named Dub Martin.
 He was a native of El Dorado and well-known in the area for being a man of great character and an excellent, no-nonsense referee.
-He and his family were very active members of Marrable Hill Chapel under the pastorate of Brother Sam Shepperson, and his son Charlie became a prominent Southern Baptist pastor.
+He and his family were very active members of Marrable Hill Chapel under the pastorate of Brother Sam Shepperson.
+His son Charlie became a prominent Southern Baptist pastor.
 Years later I was privileged to serve on the staff for Brother Charlie Martin at the First Baptist Church of Indian Rocks in Largo, Florida.
-(God Will Make A Way- Our Ministry in Florida, Apr.
-2016).

 As a general surgeon for almost 29 years in El Dorado between 1971 and 1999 I had the privilege of serving many people with whom I had experiences during my formative years of growing up there.
 One of those patients was Dub Martin.
 He had an uncomplicated surgical problem which needed repair, and he came to me as a patient for that procedure.
 I had not seen him in years, but certainly knew about him and his reputation as a kind and Godly man.
 I was pleased and honored he selected me for his operation and made it known to him how grateful I was for the trust.

-“You may not remember what happened 25 years ago, but in a basketball game the Wildcats were playing against Camden, you called a technical foul on me because you thought I was disrespecting your call of a regular foul on me which I did not do.
+“You may not remember what happened thirty-five years ago, but in a basketball game the Wildcats were playing against Camden you called a technical foul on me because you thought I was disrespecting your call of a foul on me.
 I got in serious trouble with Coach Austin over it, and I have never forgotten about it.
 Before I take you into the operating room and put you to sleep to do this operation, do you want to re-consider that technical foul?”
 I was grinning when I told him the account, and he knew I was having fun with him.
 I didn’t expect his retort.

 “I have often thought about that call Brother John”, he said.
 “I was a referee for many years and made thousands of calls.
 In all those years I now believe this was the only call I made which was wrong, and right now I am reversing that technical foul!”, he said laughingly.
 “It’s never too late to ask forgiveness”, we both said joyfully before we shook hands and prayed together for his healing.